-Some people clear the hepatitis C virus from their body, meaning it goes away on its own.
-Most people (75% to 85% of the time) will not clear the virus and hepatitis C can become a long-term chronic condition.
-Treatment for HCV is becoming more widely available and more successful.
+Some people clear hepatitis C from their body, meaning the virus goes away on its own.
+Most people will not clear the virus and hepatitis C can become a long-term (chronic) condition.
+However, hepatitis C can be managed and usually cured with anti-viral medications.

-The hepatitis C virus (HCV) is is spread through blood-to-blood contact.
+Hepatitis C is passed through blood-to-blood contact.
 It is most often passed by:

-- Sharing drug injection equipment, such as needles, syringes and pipes
+- Sharing drug equipment such as needles, syringes and pipes.

-- Blood or blood product transfusions in a country where the blood supply is not tested for hepatitis C. In Canada, this applies only to transfusions before 1990.
-As of June 1990, all blood and blood products in Canada have been screened for HCV
+- Blood or blood product transfusions in a country where the blood supply is not tested for hepatitis C. In Canada, this applies only to transfusions before 1992.
+As of June 1992, all blood and blood products in Canada have been screened for hepatitis C.

-- Unprotected sexual intercourse, especially when a person has a sexually transmitted infection or is HIV positive
+- Sexual contact where blood is exchanged, especially when a person has a sexually transmitted infection or is living with HIV.

 Tests and Diagnosis

-People with hepatitis C should see their health care provider every 6 to 12 months.
-Even if people with HCV feel well and have no symptoms, the virus can still be damaging the liver.
+Hepatitis C is treated and usually cured with anti-viral medications.
+If you have been diagnosed with hepatitis C, you should have a check-up with your health care provider every 6 to 12 months.
+Even if you have no symptoms, hepatitis C can still be damaging your liver.